About this listing

 And from time to time you'll hear the distant crash and rumble of the Pacific surf.

 Fully equipped kitchen and washer and dryer.
 All linen is provided.
-Our maid has access to our washer-dryer and can do your clothes at a reasonable price.
-Otherwise, twice-a-week maid service and gardening services are provided at no cost to you.
+You will access to our washer and dryer but please do not overload, our maid can also do laundry for an additional fee to be arranged with Rebecca.
+Twice-a-week maid service and gardening services are provided at no cost to you.
 Cable TV, broadband internet, and wi-fi are all included.

 Interaction with Guests